SiriDevelopment/SiriDevelopment/README.md

-# baronbot.github.io
+# siridevelopment.github.io
-Website for Baron, a League of Legends Discord bot.
+Website for SiriDevelopment, a project recreating atrificial intelligent bots in discord.